 Here is the list of email marketing glossaries which are started with A Letter.

 A/B split: Refers to a test situation in which a list is split into two pieces with every other name being sent one specific creative, and vice versa.
 See also Nth name.

 Above the fold: The part of an email message or Web page that is visible without scrolling.
 The material in this area is considered more valuable because the reader sees it first.
 Refers to a printing term for the top half of a newspaper above the fold.
 Unlike a newspaper, email and Web page fold locations aren’t predictable.
 Your fold may be affected by the users’ preview pane, monitor size, monitor resolution, and any headers placed by email programs such as Hotmail, etc.

 Access: Microsoft software tool used for developing a database.
 Any database vendor you work with — email broadcaster, list broker, third-party list-hygiene service, etc. — should be able to work with this format (as well as several others.)

-Acquisition cost: In email marketing, the cost to generate one lead, newsletter subscriber or customer in an individual email campaign; typically, the total campaign expense divided by the number of leads, subscribers or customers it produced.
+Acquisition cost: In email marketing, the cost to generate one lead, newsletter subscriber, or customer in an individual email campaign; typically, the total campaign expense divided by the number of leads, subscribers, or customers it produced.

 Ad swap: An exchange between two publishers in which each agrees to run the other’s comparably valued ad at no charge.
-Value is determined by rate card, placement, size of list, quality of list, name brand fame, etc.
+Value is determined by rate card, placement, size of list, quality of the list, name brand fame, etc.